tonich-sh/pjpersist/src/pjpersist/README.txt

 Persistent Objects as Sub-Documents
 -----------------------------------

-In order to give more control over which objects receive their own collections and which do not, the developer can provide a special flag marking a persistent class so that it becomes part of its parent object's document:
+In order to give more control over which objects receive their own tables and which do not, the developer can provide a special flag marking a persistent class so that it becomes part of its parent object's document:

   >>> class Car(persistent.Persistent):
-  ...     _p_mongo_sub_object = True
+  ...     _p_pj_sub_object = True
   ...
   ...     def __init__(self, year, make, model):
   ...         self.year = year